lkmeta/txtify/README.md

 ## Report Issues

-If you encounter any issues or have suggestions, please use the contact form on the [Contact Page](https://your-contact-page-link) to let us know.
+If you encounter any issues or have suggestions, please use the contact form on the [Contact Page](https://txtify-web.vercel.app/contact) to let us know.

 ## Contributing
 Feel free to contribute by opening issues, suggesting improvements, or submitting pull requests.
 Your feedback is highly appreciated!

 ## License
-This project is licensed under [Apache License 2.0](https://github.com/lkmeta/Txtify/blob/main/LICENSE).
+This project is licensed under [Apache 2.0](https://github.com/lkmeta/Txtify/blob/main/LICENSE).